12 Best Restaurants in Denton, TX 2026 (Best Food)

 For example, the pancake menu has over a dozen different variations, from chocolate chip and banana pancakes to those served with heaps of berries and birthday cake sprinkles.

 Seven Mile Café is also popular for its vegan menu, which takes classic breakfast dishes and adds a healthy spin to them.
-The menu includes the likes of Beyond Chicken and waffles, as well as vegan loaded potatoes.
+The menu includes the likes of vegan chicken and waffles, as well as vegan loaded potatoes.

 Komodo Loco